illibejiep/TrueDI/README.md

 // ...
 ```

-It doesn't look good.
-Lets make it through 'kernel.view' event and add some sugar.
+We also can do it through 'kernel.view' event.
+Like this for example:

 ```
 // in src/App/Listener/ViewListener.php